saikarthik333/AI-Multi-Agent-Course-Generator/README.md

 **Primary LLM:** Gemini 1.5
 - Suitable for structured content generation, reasoning, and instruction following.

-**Free-tier/Alternative LLM:** OpenAI GPT-3.5
+**Free-tier / Alternative LLM:** Hugging Face Mistral 7B Instruct
-- Used as a fallback for testing and lightweight content generation.
+- Used as a fallback for testing or when Gemini API is unavailable.

 **Justification:**
 Gemini and GPT models provide flexibility in handling different content types (text, quiz, slides).
 Using multiple LLMs demonstrates agent collaboration and modular architecture.